Boba Shop Case Study: Pearl Lemon Boba

 Our response to reviews was not just a simple “thank you.”
 We took the time to craft personalized responses that addressed each customer’s concerns or compliments.
 This helped build a connection with our customers and showed them that we genuinely cared about their experience.

-Overall, our approach to acquiring and responding to reviews was a crucial part of our marketing strategy.
+Our approach to acquiring and responding to reviews was a crucial part of our marketing strategy.
 It helped us establish ourselves as a top-tier business in the highly competitive food and beverage space and allowed us to attract new customers while retaining existing ones.

 Shopify and E-commerce

 Something unique we started to develop early on was our Shopify store.
-Shop.pearllemoncafe.com was developed to sell our coffee and ship it to customers plus other retail items we sold in store.There was more than this though.
+Shop.pearllemoncafe.com was developed to sell our coffee and ship it to customers, plus other retail items we sold in store.
+There was more than this, though.
 We got our design team heavily involved with Lydia on this project.
-So while she spent a week building the website and ensuring the checkout worked and it was functional; the design team started working on a variety of merchandise.
+So, while she spent a week building the website and ensuring the checkout worked and it was functional, the design team started working on a variety of merchandise.
 This merchandise was to include t-shirts, tote bags and mugs.
-Each “section” we decided would have up to 10 different designs or slogans that would be repeated acrossed all item types.
-This way if someone really liked “death before decaff” they could get a mug, tote and matching t-shirt to fully express their support of caffeine.
+Each “section” we decided would have up to 10 different designs or slogans repeated across all item types.
+This way if someone liked “death before decaff” they could get a mug, tote and matching t-shirt to express their support of caffeine fully.

 Additionally this store was designed to sell any item that could match with our food & beverage locations.
 This would later include Pearl Lemon Boba and How Matcha.